protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-generated.md

 the accessor copies the data from the cord into an owned `ProtoString` and returns `ProtoStringCow::Owned`.
 The `ProtoStringCow` implements `Deref<Target=ProtoStr>`.

-If you need first-class support for the `absl::Cord` type in Protobuf Rust, add a comment to this bug: b/355371173.

 For any of these field definitions: